|Paizo Pathfinder® Paizo Games|

-Basic Paths: Fangs from the Past (PFRPG) PDF (based on
+Basic Paths: Fangs from the Past (PFRPG) PDF

 In Gafolweed, a village on the borderlands, autumn brought the first chills and a sense of deep concern.
 The harvest has been meager, and they say that Zafron, a cruel boy who trafficked in witchcraft, has returned from exile to poison the land and unleash a monster on his former fellow citizens.
 This creature has already slain three young men, the last of which, Halmil, has just been found dead in the forest.
 As fear makes its way in the hearts of the villagers, a old tale passes from mouth to mouth, a tale that sinks its roots not in the recent history of Gafolweed, but many, many decades before...

 Will your fellowship of budding heroes be able to defy the Fangs from the Past?

 Want more beginner adventures?
 Here they are!
 "Fangs from the Past" is a basic Pathfinder adventure written by the master adventure writer Tito Leati.
 Written for beginning GMs, it features simplified stat blocks and includes battlemaps for running the fights, handouts, pawns, and plenty of GM tips.
 (For veteran GMs, there is an appendix to expand the adventure for the Pathfinder Roleplaying Game!)